-Members: The Audit Committee's purpose is to assist the Board in fulfilling its oversight responsibilities for the accounting, financial reporting and internal control functions of the Company and its subsidiaries.
-Laurette T. Koellner (Chairman) The Audit Committee is responsible for the appointment, compensation and retention of the independent auditors and oversees the performance of the internal auditing function and the Company's compliance program with respect to legal and regulatory requirements and risk Olivia F. Kirtley management.
-The Audit Committee meets with management and the independent auditors to review and discuss the annual audited and quarterly unaudited financial statements, reviews the integrity of our accounting and financial reporting processes and audits of our financial statements, and Jocelyn C. Mangan prepares the Audit Committee Report included in this Proxy Statement.
-The responsibilities of the Audit Committee are more fully described in the Audit Committee's Charter.
-Meetings in Fiscal 2019: 12 Each member of the Audit Committee is independent as determined by the Board, based upon applicable laws and regulations and NASDAQ listing standards.
+The Audit Committee's purpose is to assist the Board in fulfilling its oversight responsibilities for the accounting, financial reporting and internal control functions of the Company and its subsidiaries.
+The Audit Committee is responsible for the appointment, compensation and retention of the independent auditors and oversees the performance of the internal auditing function and the Company's compliance program with respect to legal and regulatory requirements and risk management.
+The Audit Committee meets with management and the independent auditors to review and discuss the annual audited and quarterly unaudited financial statements, reviews the integrity of our accounting and financial reporting processes and audits of our financial statements, and prepares the Audit Committee Report included in this Proxy Statement.
+The responsibilities of the Audit Committee's Charter.

+Each member of the Audit Committee is independent as determined by the Board, based upon applicable laws and regulations and NASDAQ listing standards.
 In addition, the Board has determined that each of Ms. Koellner and Ms. Kirtley is an "audit committee financial expert" as defined by Securities and Exchange Commission ("SEC") rules.